I'm fascinated by what humans do with the Internet, and by what the Internet does with humans.

 , learning a lot about product strategy, business development, and investor relations.
 My first job out of school was in the Technology Investment Banking group at Morgan Stanley

-and Economics.
-I organize a series of events for a group of like-minded nerds in New York called Digital Wesleyan
+.
+Now I organize a series of workshops, internships, and events for a group of like-minded Wesleyan students and graduates in New York called Digital Wesleyan

 I like to think about topics like identity